kubermatic/docs/content/kubeone/master/maintenance/manual_cluster_recovery.en.md

 something fails, the cluster can get quickly recovered without any effect on the workload.

-In rare cases, such as when multiple VM instances fail at the same time, etcd can lose the quorum, making the cluster fail completely.
+In rare cases, such as when multiple instances fail at the same time, etcd can lose the quorum, making the cluster fail completely.
 When that happens the only possibility is to recreate the cluster and restore it from a backup.

 This document explains how to manually recreate a cluster and recover from a backup that was made previously.

-{{% notice note %}}
-To successfully recover the cluster by following this guide, you currently need to build KubeOne from the master branch.
-{{% /notice %}}

 ## When Should I Recover The Cluster?